brady-lab-rockefeller/conkat_seq/README.md

 **Arguments (required):**

-`-l LIST_OF_CLUSTERING_DATAFRAMES` list of one or more domain clustering dataframe files
+`-l LIST_OF_CLUSTERING_DATAFRAMES` list of one or more domain clustering dataframe files (space seperated for each dataframe file)

 `-o OUTPATH` full, **absolute path**  to save output files